The first 50 years of the Department of Psychology in brief

-Academic Zoran Butas, Prof. PhD, from Zagreb (with an honorary doctor’s degree of the University of Ljubljana), who taught statistics and psychometrics (from 1954 to 1978) and industrial psychology (until 1961), was one of the external teachers who made a great contribution.
-His quantitative-methodological foundations are still the basics of teaching and research work of the department.
+Academic Prof. Zoran Bujas, PhD, from Zagreb (with an honorary doctor’s degree of the University of Ljubljana), who taught statistics and psychometrics (from 1954 to 1978) and industrial psychology (until 1961), was one of the external teachers who made a great contribution.
+His quantitative-methodological foundations still represent the basic orientation of teaching and research work of the department.

 In the academic year 1961/62, Rostohar’s students were teaching almost all courses.
 Some new assistants and teachers came to the department.
 Leon Zorman (educational psychology), Borut Šali (clinical psychology), Oto Petrovič (clinical psychology), Marko Peršič (social psychology), Miran Čuk (statistics), Edvard Konrad (industrial psychology) and Andrej Dolinar (professional colleague) and at the end of the 60s Marija Petrič (industrial and later social psychology).
 Nikola Rot from the University of Belgrade was teaching (as an honorary teacher) between 1960 and 1964.